Supermagnum/Flashlight/README.md

 https://raw.githubusercontent.com/Supermagnum/polarity/master/schematic.png
 It also requires a DC- negative connection, take care so the batterys DC+ side cannot get in contact with the PCB's DC- connection/solder pad.

 One leg of the switch must be connected to the endcap.
-The switch may require a small spring so the other leg is in contact with the batterys negative therminal.
+A small threaded bolt and a wire is good, the center prong of the switch needs to be extended so that it reaches above the bolt and wire. .
 It's also some soldering involved, the legs on the switch,and the wires from the driver PCB is the ones that needs soldering.
 That is four points total.